I have been in the fitness industry for over 15 years; Specializing in Group Fitness, Yoga, and Personal Training.

 I am also currently teaching for the “Strong Women” program which is a program for women-only who are new to exercise.

-I have been teaching with BCA for over 5 years.
+I have been teaching with Breast Cancer Action for over 5 years.
 This has been an incredible passion for me.
 I get to see first-hand the love and support these Ladies are given.
 I have been so happy to be a part of the recovery process as well as making several friendships along the way.

 I like to think that my passion is not just fitness but more about being a positive impact in someone’s life!